FOREX-Dollar recovers, kiwi dives 1 pct on easing talk

 China, Bunning said, a trend that looked likely to keep putting

-But after the IMF included the yuan in its basket of reserve
+But after the IMF included the yuan in its IMF's basket of